 Dust explosions happen when the oxygen, fuel, and ignition source are all present in just the right mixture.
 Often, the dust can serve as a fuel that can spark a reaction that can be damaging to both the facility and workers in the area.
 It is much easier for dust particles to facilitate a fire than an explosion, but with the right amount of dust, confinement, oxygen fuel, and an ignition source, a blaze is possible.

-If you have been involved in a plant explosion and have suffered personal injuries or property damage, you have a right to file for compensation.
+If you have been involved in a plant explosion, you have a right to file for compensation.
 By getting the involvement of an aggressive law firm, you will be giving yourself the edge you need.
 At Arnold & Itkin LLP, we have been involved in cases relating to explosions before (such as the BP Texas City explosion and the Deepwater Horizon explosion); we know the best ways in which to protect your rights.
 We recognize that in many cases, plant owner negligence and disregard of safety can be the cause.
 We will do everything we can so that liable parties are held responsible for their actions.
 Should you choose to work with our firm, we will do everything possible to help.